pnp/teams-dev-samples/docs/samples/server_language.md

+# Microsoft Teams Development Samples
-# Samples by Server Language
+## Browse by Server Language

 You can build Teams solutions using many of the programming languages you're already familiar with.
 For solutions that have server-side code (bots, messaging extensions, and tabs or task modules that have a back-end service), you can select the language you're interested in.